 Hail Damage Inspections

 Hail damage inspections to roof and buildings.
 In many parts of the US, hailstorms are a way of life.
 For many homeowners it’s not a question of whether a hailstorm will hit, but when damaging hail will hit.
 Many areas in the U.S. receive hail six or more times a year and many homes are effected every year.
-By definition, hail damage is any damage resulting from hailstones and hailstorms.
-Hailstones that are 0.75 inches or greater are large enough to cause substantial damage to homes, automobiles & property.
+By definition, hail damage results from hailstones and hailstorms.
+Hailstones that are 0.75 inches or greater are large enough to cause substantial to homes, automobiles & property.
 For comparison, 0.75 inches is the diameter of a penny.
-We perform hail damage inspection for insurance careers.
+We perform hail inspection for insurance careers.

 How to Identify Hail Damage